Have you ever tried a business idea only to have it completely fail?

 You’ve really got to have the courage to do it regardless of what level of confidence you really have.

 This actually led to a fascination with how people are innovative and create things in the first place.
-A crucial tool as an entrepreneur.
+Another crucial tool as an entrepreneur.

 When I started selling on Etsy, I really thought it would be like Pinterest made it seem.
 I would put up my items and people would just start buying them.

 I quickly realized that the market was already very flooded, even then.
-When I searched for “earrings” I would get 2 million hits.
+When I searched for “earrings” I would get 2 million results.
+That means 2 million other options for people to sift through and choose which they would purchase.

 Marketing was going to be very important, but I had no clue how to begin marketing.
 I was a PhD research scientist.
 What did I know about marketing?